Arc diagram: Planar graphs

 As Nicholson (1968) observed, every drawing of a graph in the plane may be deformed into an arc diagram, without changing its number of crossings.
 In particular, every planar graph has a planar arc diagram.
 However, this embedding may need to use more than one semicircle for some of its edges.

-If a graph is drawn without crossings using an arc diagram in which each edge is a single semicircle, then the drawing is a two-page book embedding, something that is only possible for the subhamiltonian graphs, a proper subset of the planar graphs.
+If a graph is drawn without crossings using an arc diagram in which each edge is a single semicircle, then the drawing is a two-page book embedding.
+This kind of drawing is only possible for the subhamiltonian graphs, a proper subset of the planar graphs.
 For instance, a maximal planar graph has such an embedding if and only if it contains a Hamiltonian cycle.
 Therefore, a non-Hamiltonian maximal planar graph such as the Goldner–Harary graph cannot have a planar embedding with one semicircle per edge.
 Testing whether a given graph has a crossing-free arc diagram of this type (or equivalently, whether it has pagenumber two) is NP-complete.

 However, every planar graph has an arc diagram in which each edge is drawn as a biarc with at most two semicircles.
 More strongly, every st-planar directed graph (a planar directed acyclic graph with a single source and a single sink, both on the outer face) has an arc diagram in which every edge forms a monotonic curve, with these curves all consistently oriented from one end of the vertex line towards the other.
 For undirected planar graphs, one way to construct an arc diagram with at most two semicircles per edge is to subdivide the graph and add extra edges so that the resulting graph has a Hamiltonian cycle (and so that each edge is subdivided at most once), and to use the ordering of the vertices on the Hamiltonian cycle as the ordering along the line.
 In a planar graph with $n$ vertices, at most $n/2$ biarcs are needed.